damien-carcel/app-skeleton/README.md

 This is a skeleton to easily bootstrap a modern web project.

 It is composed of two distinct applications:
-- a front-end application, written in TypeScript, using ReactJS, and managed with webpack,
+- a client application, written in TypeScript, using ReactJS, and managed with webpack,
 - a REST API written in PHP using Symfony 4 and managed with Symfony Flex.

 ## How to use it?

-The front-end application is made to consume an API, the real implementation being the Symfony one.
+The client application is made to consume an API, the real implementation being the Symfony one.
 But you can also use a fake API thanks to the [`json-server` library](https://github.com/typicode/json-server) (for development and testing purpose only).

-To be able to run the full application (both the API and the front-end), you'll first need to setup Traefik as a local reverse proxy.
+To be able to run the full application (both the API and the client), you'll first need to setup Traefik as a local reverse proxy.
 Please follow [this documentation](https://github.com/AymericPlanche/local-reverse-proxy) to achieve that.

 Then you can start the full application using docker by running: